-The Michigan Amateur Hockey Association (MAHA) will launch its first ‘Earn Your Stripes Invitational’ event on Saturday, September 17th at the Troy Sports Center.
+The Michigan Amateur Hockey Association (MAHA) will hold its second annual ‘Earn Your Stripes Invitational’ event on Saturday, September 16th at the Patterson Ice Arena and the Southside Ice Arena in the Grand Rapids area.
 The one-day event will be dedicated to the training and mentoring of new officials, while giving youth and girls 10U Tier 2 & Tier 3 teams from across the state an opportunity to hit the ice and compete before the regular season.

 Led by Michigan Referee-in-Chief Howard (J.P.)
 Parmentier, the Officiating Program will conduct a morning seminar for participating officials, while 10u games are played throughout the day.
 During the on-ice competition, new officials will have an opportunity to interact with veteran officials, who will serve as mentors throughout the process.
 The event concept serves to accelerate the process of onboarding new officials for ice hockey.